SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote> -->

-Faith without works is dead (James 2:26 NLT).
-If a Christian's life is devoid of the fruit of the spirit (Gal 5:22-23 NLT), and instead is full of the works of the flesh (Gal 5:19-21 NLT), is it possible that they have fooled themselves?
-(Ja 1:22 NLT).

 <!-- # [ESV Study Bible](https://amzn.to/3WsN0Uw)
 200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities; including Cambridge, London, Oxford, and Dallas.